eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 ### Refund Rate
 Between 2019 and 2021, laptops experienced a notably higher refund rate—likely due to their nature and price point.
 Interestingly, 2021 saw a significant drop in refunds compared to the previous two years.
+For instance, for MacBooks and ThinkPad Laptops, the refund rate in 2019 and 2020 were over 16% while in 2021 the refund rate for all products dropped to less than 10%.
 However, no refund data is available for 2022, leaving room for two interpretations: either improvements in product information and logistics have minimized customer regret, or the refund data for 2022 is simply missing.

 Additionally, it’s worth noting that Bose Headphones recorded zero refunds across all four years.
 This exceptional performance invites further investigation into the factors driving such positive results.